Beach houses

 Accommodation

-For our vacation close to home we opted for an apartment from Hogenboom Vakantieparken.
+For our vacation close to home we opted for an apartment from Roompot Vakantieparken.
+Namely Appartementencomplex Bosch en Zee.
 We wanted a kitchen, so that we could prepare our own meals.
-Ordering out would always be an option, but wouldn’t be depending on it.
+Ordering out would always be an option, but we wouldn’t be depending on it.
 We had been to these holiday rentals before, so they were familiar.
 We needed a change of scenery, but still wanted to be able to abide social distancing regulations.
 Next to that the apartments are acceptably priced.
+They’re close to the beach and to the town of De Koog.

 The apartment, the living room and kitchen